sagemath/trac_to_gh/Issue 5299.md

 # Issue 5299: add functions for Mercurial queues to the hg_sage interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5299

 Original creator: mhansen